pagkly/Zed/Investopedia3/Value Line Composite Index.md

 ## Understanding Value Line Composite Index

 The "Value Line" where the index receives its namesake refers to a multiple of cash flow that Bernhard would superimpose over a price chart to normalize the value of different companies.
 Value Line is one of the most respected investment research firms.
 Its performance record has been extremely strong.
-In fact, the firm's model portfolios have generally beat the market over the [long run](https://www.investopedia.com/terms/l/longrun.asp).
+In fact, the firm's model portfolios have generally beat the market over the [[long run]](https://www.investopedia.com/terms/l/longrun.asp).

 The Value Line Composite Index is composed of the same companies as The Value Line Investment Survey, excluding closed-end funds.3